 Oral Health Management

-Oral diseases can greatly impact overall health and quality of life.
-Reducing the risk for oral disease is an integral part of overall health for individuals with a Chromosome 8p Disorder.
+Oral diseases can significantly affect both health and quality of life.
+Preventing oral disease is essential for supporting the well-being of individuals with a Chromosome 8p Disorder.

 Individuals with cognitive, developmental, or physical delays who struggle to understand, manage, or cooperate with preventive oral health practices are at a higher risk of developing dental conditions.
 These conditions include: